 Well, but now let’s dig into why website security is important.

 Malicious software is used to infect websites, gather data and in some cases even hijack computer resources.
-A site where an attacker has gained an access to can be used to redirect traffic and infect visitors with the malicious software.
+A site where an attacker has gained access to can be used to redirect traffic and infect visitors with malicious software.

 There are thousands of different types of malware and thousands of different ways to infect your website, which is mostly all done by automated hacking tools.

 What they all have in common, is that the hacked websites are mostly used to retarget your potential customers, your website visitors.

 “There was a 32 percent increase in the number of hacked sites in 2016 compared to 2015.”